Skip to content

 Glory

 Shepheard’s Hotel was destined for glory, gaining more fame from its high-profile guests.
 Many celebrities from different countries stayed at the hotel.
-British, French, Australian, and American soldiers resided there amidst World War I and World War II.
-This also labelled the hotel as a military base.
+British, French, Australian, and American soldiers resided there during World War I and World War II, which also labelled the hotel a military base.

 But Rommel was never meant to keep his promise.